Observing network dynamics through sentinel nodes: Results

 \subsection{Transfer learning: Effectiveness of optimized node sets across different dynamics}

-Our optimization algorithm relies not only on network structure but also implicitly on the dynamic model running on the network.
+Our optimization algorithm relies not only on network structure but also implicitly on the dynamics running on the network.
 The challenge, however, is that in practice, the actual dynamics governing the observed data are often unknown.
 This raises the question:\ to what extent does our optimization algorithm support transfer learning?
-In other words, can node sets optimized under one dynamic model---referred to as the \textit{training dynamics}---be effectively applied to a different dynamic model, \textit{i.e}.\ the \textit{test dynamics}?
+In other words, can node sets optimized under one dynamics---referred to as the training dynamics---be effectively applied to a different dynamics, \textit{i.e}.\ the test dynamics?

 We begin, once again, by examining the dolphin network, considering all potential pairings of training and test dynamics.
-Note that here we also use mismatched pairs of the dynamics model and network (e.g.,\,the gene-regulatory dynamics on the dolphin network) to test the possibility of transfer learning.
+Note that here we also use mismatched pairs of the dynamics and network (e.g.,\,the gene-regulatory dynamics on the dolphin network) to test the possibility of transfer learning.
 In Fig.~\ref{fig:dyn-comp}a, each panel displays the approximation error, $\varepsilon$, as obtained from all our optimized (blue circles), degree-preserving (orange triangles), and completely random (green squares) node sets.
 For each node set, we show the approximation error for the training dynamics on the horizontal axis and the test dynamics on the vertical axis.
 We also present the average result (large symbols), computed from the $100$ node sets of each type.

 As expected, node sets optimized on a specific training dynamics have consistently smaller $\varepsilon$ when evaluated on the same dynamics than on an alternative test dynamics.
-Indeed, they were optimized for that specific dynamic model.
-For example, in Fig.~\ref{fig:dyn-comp}a7, we used the double-well dynamics to train the model and obtain the set $S$, and then tested $S$'s performance against the susceptible-infectious-susceptible (SIS) model.
-On the horizontal axis we see the blue circles condense around $\varepsilon \approx 10^{-5}$, an almost perfect prediction.
-On the vertical axis, capturing the extent of transfer learning from the double-well to SIS, we observe an average error of $\varepsilon \approx 10^{-2}$.
+Indeed, they were optimized for that specific dynamics.
+For example, in Fig.~\ref{fig:dyn-comp}a7, we used the double-well dynamics to train the model and obtain the set $S$, and then tested $S$'s performance against the susceptible-infectious-susceptible (SIS) dynamics.
+When we use the SIS dynamics as the training dynamics, the blue circles condense around $\varepsilon = 10^{-5}$ (the horizontal axis of Fig. 5a2, a5, and a12) indicating an almost perfect prediction.
+However, on the vertical axis of Fig 5a7, capturing the extent of transfer learning from the double-well to SIS, we observe an average error of $\varepsilon = 5 \times 10^{-3}$.
 We also witness a broader spread across our $100$ trials, together indicating that the transfer from the training dynamics to the test dynamics is imperfect.